kovzol/gg-art-doc/README.md

 ## Compilation

-We use the command `pdflatex english` and `pdflatex deutsch' twice to generate the PDF version of the English and German translations.
+We use the command `pdflatex english` and `pdflatex deutsch` twice to generate the PDF version of the English and German translations.
-Alternatively the `make` and `make pdf' commands do the same.
-The command `make odt' will create .odt version of the text.
+Alternatively the `make` and `make pdf` commands do the same.
+The command `make odt` will create .odt version of the text.
 Note that the French translation is only present as an .odt file.

 ## GeoGebra files